 As a sawyer, you must do the same thing.
-Once you complete the OHLEC size-up process, you must determine whether you have the knowledge, skill, and experience, to manage the complexity of the cutting operation.
+Once you complete the OHLEC size-up process and incorporate the different elements into your cut plan, you must determine whether you have the knowledge, skill, experience, and qualifications to manage the complexity of the cutting operation (figure 2.3.38).
 If the complexity does not align with your abilities, go back and reassess your objective.
 Even if you think you have the knowledge and experience to implement the cut plan, now is also the time to do a gut check to make sure your head is in the game.
 Consider seeking mentorship from a more experienced sawyer.